-- A. The "Contract" and "Contract Documents" shall include: (i) this Agreement; (ii) the Owner's General Conditions attached as Exhibit B to the ITB; (iii) the ITB, the Instructions to Bidders, any subsequently issued Addenda to the ITB; (iii) the completed and signed Bid Form and Bid Bond; (iv) the AIA General Conditions (AIA Document A201-2017), as amended by the Supplementary Conditions attached as Exhibit C to the ITB; (v) the Drawings and Specifications prepared by Dewberry Engineers Inc. and included with this ITB; (vi) the Performance and Payment Bonds; (vii) any Change Orders or Change Directives; and (viii) any Modifications to the Contract. - B. Anything called for by one of the Contract Documents and not called for by the others shall be of like effect as if required or called for by all Contract Documents.
+The "Contract" and "Contract Documents" shall include: (i) the ITB, the Instructions to Bidders, any subsequently issued Addenda to the ITB; (ii) the completed and signed Bid Form and Bid Bond (if required); (iii) this Agreement; (iv) the Owner's General and Supplementary Conditions attached as Exhibit C to the ITB; (v) the Drawings and Specifications prepared by Dewberry Engineers, Inc. and attached as Exhibit A to the ITB; (vi) the Performance and Payment Bonds (if required); (vii) any Change Orders or Change Directives; and (viii) any Modifications to the Contract.
+Anything called for by one of the Contract Documents and not called for by the others shall be of like effect as if required or called for by all Contract Documents.
 To the extent practicable, the terms and conditions of the Contract Documents will be read consistently with each other.
-In the case of conflict between the terms and conditions of the Contract Documents, the Order of Precedence of the Contract Documents shall be as follows: (i) the Agreement, including any Modifications, Change Orders or Change Directives; (ii) the Owner's General Conditions; (iii) the ITB, the Instructions to Bidders, and any subsequently issued Addenda; (iv) the AIA General Conditions as amended by the Supplementary Conditions; (v) the Drawings and Specifications; (vi) the completed and signed Bid Form; and (vii) the Bonds.
+In the case of conflict between the terms and conditions of the Contract Documents, the Order of Precedence of the Contract Documents shall be as follows: (i) this Agreement, including any Modifications, Change Orders or Change Directives; (ii) the Drawings and Specifications; (iii) the General Conditions; (iv) the completed and signed Bid Form; (v) any Addenda; (vi) the Invitation to Bid and Instructions to Bidders; and (vii) the Bonds.